How to round corners in Photoshop tutorial

 Step 2: Select the Rectangle Tool

-If another shape tool is visible, click and hold on its icon and choose the Rectangle Tool from the list.
+If another shape tool is currently visible in that spot, click and hold its icon to reveal the hidden tools and choose the Rectangle Tool from the list.

 Selecting the Rectangle Tool from the toolbar in Photoshop